-REMEMBER, if you want to seek support from a supervisor or another humanitarian practitioner, ALWAYS ask permission from the survivor first.

-Tell the survivor who you want to talk to, why you want to talk to them and what information you want to share.
-Only share information that the survivor specifically agreed to.
-If the survivor is not comfortable or outright refuses sharing any of their information, help them as best as you can using the tools in this Pocket Guide.
+If you want to seek support from a supervisor or another colleague, ALWAYS ask permission from the survivor/victim first.
+Tell the survivor/victim who you want to talk to, why you want to talk to them and what information you want to share.
+If the survivor is not comfortable or outright refuses sharing of their information, help them as best as you can using the tools in this Pocket Guide.